bunnieabc/Blender/README.md

 **Notice: you should use SAME SHAPES to do the blend trick.**

-### For Rectengles:
+### For Rectengles
-You can try to blend Rectangle' Radius, Fill, Border, Opacity, Rotate, Size, Position
+You can try to blend their Radius, Fill, Border, Opacity, Rotate, Size, Position

-### For any other shapes:
+### For any other shapes
 Same as Rectangles, but can not blend their Radius.

 ### For Vectors (irregular shape):
 You can copied the original shape.
 Change the copied shape's Fill, Border, Opacity, Rotate, Size or Position.
 Then apply the blend tool on them.